 The liver is the largest internal organ, located behind the ribcage on the right side of the abdomen.
 It weighs approximately three pounds in the average-sized man and is about the size of a football.

 The liver has four lobes or sections.
 Each lobe is made up of lobules, which contain the working liver cells.
 The liver has blood coming into it from many different sources.
 It gets oxygen-rich blood from the heart through the main artery leading into the liver called the hepatic artery.
-Another source, called the portal vein, is oxygen-poor blood, but the blood contains nutrients, poisons, and other substances that come from the intestines.
+Another source, called the portal vein, carries oxygen-poor blood that contains nutrients, and other substances that come from the intestines.

 The liver is responsible for some 500 vital functions.
 It processes virtually everything you eat, drink, breathe, or absorb through the skin.
 The liver converts food into energy and the building blocks for muscle tissue, hormones, clotting factors, and immune factors.
 It stores glucose (sugar) and many vitamins and minerals for later use.
 Liver cells produce bile, which helps digest food (especially fats) and absorb nutrients.
 The liver also detoxifies substances that are harmful to the body including everything a person eats, breathes, or absorbs through the skin.
 The liver changes the food you eat into energy for the body, stores this energy, and makes blood proteins.
 The liver also removes bacteria and poisons from the blood.